-Pursuant to a mandate of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), the Securities and Exchange Commission (the "SEC") adopted a rule in August 2015 requiring annual disclosure of the ratio of the annual total compensation of a company's median employee to the annual total compensation of a company is providing the following information in accordance with this requirement.
+Pursuant to a mandate of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), the Securities and Exchange Commission (the "SEC") adopted a rule in August 2015 requiring annual disclosure of the ratio of the annual total compensation of a company's median employee to the annual total compensation of a company's principal executive officer.
+The Company is providing the following information in accordance with this requirement.